followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/byKey(key).md

         // ...
     });

-    // Get the data item with both "field1" and "field2" being equal to 1 compositeKeyStore.byKey({
+    // Gets the data item with both "field1" and "field2" being equal to 1 compositeKeyStore.byKey({
         field1: 1,
         field2: 1